EberlyODL/phys010sjv11/week_7_the_electric_force.md

 * LOFor03: predict whether the electric force will be attractive or repulsive in various situations
 * LOFor04: estimate the magnitude and direction of the electric force given the electric field
-* LOTec01: distingish the notion of current and voltage (use the water tower analogy), and relate them proportionately.
+* LOTec01: distingish the notion of current and voltage (use the water tower analogy).
-* LOTech01A:	explain current and voltage as they relate to electrical safety in the home.
+* LOTech08	explain current and voltage as they relate to electrical safety in the home.
 * LOTec02: distinguish the functions and basic structures of a conductor, a capacitor and a battery.